 Executive base salaries are targeted to be at the median base salary for comparable positions in the insurance industry, taking into account performance, experience, potential and the level of base salary necessary to attract and retain top executive talent.

-In 2018, the ERC set base salary ranges for the CEO, CFO and COO based on publicly available executive compensation data for 2018 from the following peer companies:
+In 2019, the ERC set base salary ranges for the CEO, CFO and COO based on publicly available executive compensation data for 2019 from the Peer Companies described on page 38.